deatrich/linux-home-server/linux-server.md

 on logging, etc. on SBC devices -->

 You will need to eventually reboot the server once you have make this change.
-If you also disable WiFi then wait until you have finished the next task.
+If you also disable WiFi then wait until you have finished the next task, or any other tasks in this chapter.

 ~~~~ {.shell}
 // List bluetooth devices: